How Accurate is Google Translate?

 This is because human translators are trained professionals who understand not only the grammar of languages but also how this language works within human communication and interactions.

 For example, when translating a tagline for a company, Google Translate can never understand the message behind this tagline.
-A humane translator can understand the message behind the words of the tagline and translate its sense into the target language.
+A human translator can understand the message behind the words of the tagline and translate its sense into the target language.

-This really answers the question “How Accurate is Google Translate?”
+This really answers the question “How accurate is Google Translate?”

 With all of that in mind, there are certain benefits of using Google Translate.